MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10.md

 - Empowers Windows Enterprise users to continue working anywhere with the assurance that their corporate data is protected.

-- Enforces the BitLocker encryption policy options that you set for your enterprise.
+- Enforces the BitLocker encryption policy options that are set for the enterprise.

 - Integrates with existing management tools, such as Microsoft Configuration Manager.